chakrit/connect-requestid/README.md

 [![build status](https://secure.travis-ci.org/chakrit/connect-requestid.png)](http://travis-ci.org/chakrit/connect-requestid)

 This package is useful for correlating your log messages across multiple requests (if you emit multiple log entries for each request).
+Also sets `X-Request-Id` header automatically in response (credit: @Inf0rmer)

 ### HOWTO